heathergeiger/PDAC-cell-line-heterogeneity/scCNV_to_clone_for_clonealign/README.md

+This is the code used to create figures 2e-2j in the paper.

 First, run the wrapper script.
+This will intersect node_cnv_calls.bed with mappable_regions.bed.
+So that we can have the same regions for each cell versus slightly different coordiantes as sometimes occurs in node_cnv_calls.bed.

 Within that is scCNV_to_clones_for_clonealign.R, which shows an example (on sample MP2B) of converting the long format data (with one line per intersection of node_cnv_calls.bed coordinate+cell with mappable regions) to wide, and using that to get a segment x clone matrix that will work well with clonealign.